‘Be like the rock; though the waves keep crashing over, it stands unmoved, and the raging of the sea falls still around it.’ – Marcus Aurelius

 Moreover, irrationality is responsible for the world’s greatest inventions as it enabled the Wright Brothers to believe we can fly, and also enabled Graham Bell to believe people separated by distance can communicate using a telephone.

 We must thus embrace irrationality if we want to be inventors and if we want to get more out of life.
 We must believe everything is possible, and that the universe works in our favor.
 Besides, we must rely on our intuition because its irrationality makes it a reliable guide in this chaotic world.
-The intuition can help us make quick decisions that will enable us to seize opportunities in this era of fast-paced changes.
+The intuition can help us make quick decisions that enable us to seize opportunities in this era of fast-paced changes.

 Furthermore, we must apply irrationality by trusting that our life is changing for the better even when our current circumstances show no signs of positive change, and we must also think irrationally by believing that we are getting better at what we do even when we are unskilled.